Holo314/Coeffect/README.md

 #### Plugin

-To run the plugin you need to first add the following section to your `maven-compiler-plugin`:
+To run the plugin you need to add the following section to your `maven-compiler-plugin`:

 ```xml
 <configuration>